Lilianliiii/lilianliiii/README.md

 - 🔗 Connect with me on linkedin.com/in/liliantongli

 I can speak both English and Mandarin fluently 🇦🇺🇨🇳 </br>
-I am located in Shanghai but open to move to another country 🌍
+I am located in Shanghai but open to moving 🌍